FernJohnson/papers/journal.md

 Gerard Capes
 John Smith

+# Abstract

+Write this last, it's most difficult to do.
+Also include your main results so people can cite you without reading the whole thing.

 # Introduction
 We have to acknowledge previous work, so as not to appear full of ourselves.
 Haywood et al 1998 made great measurements here already.